marcus-king/marcus-king/README.md

 ## About Me

-I'm currently enrolled in my second year of the AAS-T Software Development program at Seattle Central College, after which I plan to transfer to North Seattle for their BAS Application Development program.
+I'm currently enrolled in the second year of the Software Development AAS-T program at Seattle Central College, after which I plan to transfer to North Seattle for their Application Development BAS program.